I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 33. “any tips for tennis elbow”

-– I had “golfer’s elbow” at some point when I was playing and trying to add more power to my one-handed backhand by over supinating the forearm; but, fortunately, I’ve never had tennis elbow.
+– I had “golfer’s elbow” at some point when I was playing and tried to add more power to my one-handed backhand by over-supinating the forearm; but, fortunately, I’ve never had tennis elbow.

 How to cure tennis elbow?
-Rest and specific forearm exercises that you can find a lot of on the internet.
+Rest and do specific forearm exercises that you can find on the internet.

-34. “the volley: to gain more confident when i raise the net”
+34. “the volley: to gain more confidence when I raise the net”

 35. “to be more orthodox hitting the forehand”

-– I guess that the video lessons we’ve posted at WebTennis24.com in regard to forehand technique would help you a lot:
+– I assume that the video lessons we’ve posted at WebTennis24.com in regard to forehand technique would help you a lot: